Skip to content

 Probiotic drinks are often loaded with a variety of microorganisms and also can have the added benefit of providing calories, protein, calcium, vitamin D, and several other important micronutrients.

-Depending on the type of probiotic drink, you may get the same amount of microorganisms as you would with a supplement.
-One thing to remember is that just like a supplement, probiotic drinks aren't regulated by the FDA.
-So while they may have probiotics listed on the label, there's no verification that the drink actually contains as much as what it says.
+Depending on the type of probiotic drink, you may get the same amount of microorganisms as you would with a gut health supplement.
+One thing to remember is that, just like a supplement, probiotic drinks aren't regulated by the FDA.
+So, while they may have probiotics listed on the label, there's no verification that the drink actually contains as much as what it says.

-What to look for in a probiotic drink
+What to Look for in a Healthy Probiotic Drink

 Here are some of the best probiotic drinks for your gut, according to dietitians.